connectrpc/conformance/README.md

 reference server implementation of the Conformance Service written with [Connect Go](https://github.com/connectrpc/connect-go).

-Likewise, servers under test will be verified by a reference client implementation of the Conformance Service also written in Connect Go.
+Likewise, servers under test will be verified by a reference client implementation of the Conformance Service also written with Connect Go.

 To verify compatibility with other protocol implementations, the conformance test also uses reference client and server implementations that use the [gRPC-Go module](https://github.com/grpc/grpc-go).